-(b) An employee who works on a designated holiday which is not a scheduled workday shall receive her regular day's pay and shall receive additional compensation at the rate of double time for all hours worked; except for Christmas and New Year's when the additional compensation shall be at the rate of double time and one-half for all hours worked.
+- (b) An employee who works on a designated holiday which is not a scheduled workday shall receive her regular day's pay and shall receive additional compensation at the rate of double-time for all hours worked; except for Christmas and New Year's when the additional compensation shall be at the rate of double-time and one-half for all hours worked. - (c) An employee on a flexible work schedule who is required to travel on the Employer's business shall be compensated at the applicable overtime rates for travel time, provided that the combination of work time and travel time is in excess of nine hours per day or 70 hours in any 14 calendar day period.
+The Employer may determine the means of such travel.

-- (c) An employee on a flexible work schedule who is required to travel on the Employer's business shall be compensated at the applicable overtime rates for travel time, provided that the combination of work time and travel time is in excess of nine (9) hours per day or seventy (70) hours in any fourteen (14) calendar day period.
-The Employer may determine the means of such travel. - (d) The employee shall have the option of receiving cash for overtime or equivalent compensating time off in lieu of being paid.
-Time banked shall not exceed seventy (70) hours at any time; overtime banked in excess of seventy (70) hours shall automatically be paid in cash pursuant to (e) and (f) in this Article. - (e) If the employee elects to take compensating time off for overtime compensation, she shall within sixty (60) days schedule such earned time off.
-If this time is not scheduled within sixty (60) days, the payment will be made in cash. - (f) Any overtime due at year-end for that fiscal year shall be paid in cash within thirty (30) days of the fiscal year end or paid out prior to terminating employment. - (g) Overtime shall be calculated in fifteen (15) minute increments.
+- (d) The employee shall have the option of receiving cash for overtime or equivalent compensating time off in lieu of being paid.
+Time banked shall not exceed 70 hours at any time; overtime banked in excess of 70 hours shall automatically be paid in cash pursuant to (f) and (g) in this clause. - (e) If the employee elects to take compensating time off for overtime compensation, she shall within 60 days schedule such earned time off.
+If this time is not scheduled within 60 days, the payment will be made in cash. - (f) Any overtime due at year-end for that fiscal year shall be paid in cash within 30 days of the fiscal year end or paid out prior to terminating employment. - (g) Overtime shall be calculated in 15 minute increments.